raysmithdev/Nutrition/README.md

 Restrict access to the Creation, Updating, and Deletion of resources using an authorization middleware function Be deployed online using Heroku

-Necessary Deliverables
+Necessary Deliverables:

-A working app, built by the whole team, hosted somewhere on the Internet A client application that consumes our own API, hosted somewhere on the internet A link to our hosted, working app in the URL section of our Github repo A Git repository hosted on Github, with frequent commits from every team member dating back to the very beginning of the project
+A working app, built by me, hosted somewhere on the Internet A client application that consumes our own API, hosted somewhere on the internet A link to our hosted, working app in the URL section of our Github repo A Git repository hosted on Github, with frequent commits from every team member dating back to the very beginning of the project